Nageswar-Sahoo/EMLO4_HYDRA/README.md

 Once the workflow completes, navigate to your Amazon ECR repository in the AWS Console.
 You should see a new image tagged with the commit hash and timestamp.
 <img width="1470" alt="image" src="https://github.com/user-attachments/assets/47d42e23-90ef-4dc5-8c0b-9a2519db0421">

-<h2>GitHub Self-Hosted Runner on EC2</h2>

-Continuous Integration (CI) and Continuous Deployment (CD) have become essential practices in modern software development, streamlining development processes and accelerating delivery.
-GitHub Actions offers a powerful CI/CD platform, and one of its standout features is the use of self-hosted runners.
-These runners allow you to run workflows on infrastructure you control, such as EC2 instances, providing greater flexibility, cost savings, and control over your environment.
-In this blog post, we will explore what self-hosted runners are, their advantages, and provide a step-by-step guide to setting up an EC2 Ubuntu instance as a self-hosted runner for your GitHub workflows.

 <h2>Run Docker Image from ECR with GitHub Actions</h2>

 This GitHub Actions workflow pulls a specified Docker image from Amazon ECR and runs it with a mounted volume for logging.
 The workflow is triggered manually (workflow_dispatch) and accepts the ecr_image_name as input.
 It authenticates to AWS using configured secrets, pulls the image, and runs it with the local model_artifacts directory mounted to /app/logs inside the container.
 Logs are optionally displayed after execution.